PennCIS233/Practical-HW2/README.md

 ### Approval Program

-#### Main Conditional
+#### Step 1.1: Main Conditional

 The heart of the smart contract is a simple logical switch statement used to route evaluation to different set of logic based on a Transaction's `OnComplete` value (defined in `create_app`).
 This logic allows the contract to choose which operation to run based on how the contract is called.
-For example, if Txn.application_id() is 0, then the on_creation sequence will run.
+For example, if `Txn.application_id()` is 0, then the on_creation sequence will run.
 If `Txn.on_completion()` is `OnComplete.OptIn`, the `on_register` sequence will run.
 We've completed the first few cases for you.

+**TODO:** Implement the `program` conditional.

-#### Creation
+#### Step 1.2: Creation

 Implement `on_create`: This sequence runs when the smart contract is created.
 It takes arguments from creation and puts them into the proper global variables.

-Step 1: Store the values of election parameters passed from the application arguments of the election that was created.
+**TODO:** Store the values of election parameters passed from the application arguments of the election that was created.
 - the creator as whoever deployed the smart contract
 - the round number for the end of the election
 - the different options to vote for,